Yassir Zabiri

-Mohamed Yassir Zabiri (محمد ياسر الزابيري; born 23 February 2005) is a Moroccan professional footballer who plays as a forward for Primeira Liga club Famalicão.
+Mohamed Yassir Zabiri (محمد ياسر الزبيري; born 23 February 2005) is a Moroccan professional footballer who plays as a forward for club Racing Santander, on loan from club Rennes, and the Morocco national team.

-Career
+Club career

 A youth product of the Mohammed VI Football Academy, Zabiri began his senior career with Union de Touarga in the Botola in 2024.
-After a strong debut half-season, he transferred to the Primeira Liga club Famalicão on a 4-year contract on 26 August 2024.
+After a strong debut half-season, on 26 August 2024, he moved to Portugal, joining Primeira Liga club Famalicão on a four-year contract.

+On 2 February 2026, Zabiri signed for Rennes in Ligue 1 until June 2029.
+On 29 July, however, he was loaned to La Liga side Racing Santander for one year.
+On 28 August 2026, Zabiri scored his first-ever professional career hat-trick against Elche CF, which ended in a 3–2 win.

 International career

 Zabiri was part of Morocco U20s that came in second for the 2023 UNAF U-20 Tournament.
 The following year, be helped the U20s win the 2024 UNAF U-20 Tournament.
 He scored 12 goals in 21 matches to start with the Morocco U20s from 2023 to 2025.

 In the 2025 FIFA U-20 World Cup, Zabiri finished as the joint top scorer with five goals, scoring a brace in a 2–0 victory over Argentina in the final.
+He was called up to the senior Morocco national team in March 2026.

+Personal life

+On 24 January 2026, Zabiri married Farah El Khalifi in a ceremony in Rabat.
+The pair had been engaged since September 2025.
+He is a supporter of FC Barcelona.